 We will cover the entire campaign through our visits to Kennesaw Battlefield*, museums and cemeteries.
 We will tell the stories of the flesh-and-blood soldiers of both sides and the citizens of Atlanta who were caught up in the devastation of the War.
 Join us for a one-of-a-kind tour of the sites and sounds of the climatic fight for Atlanta.
 If you are a Georgian or Alabamian and you have not visited these places before, or you only visited them on your own, we encourage you to travel with historians who view the past with biblical and providential presuppositions, and who love to relate the stories of the men and women of the past, who deserve remembrance and who left lessons for us all.

-We will end in time to make the opening session at the Teach Them Diligently Homeschool Convention at the Cobb Galleria where Bill Potter will be speaking.
+We will end in time to make the opening session at the Teach Them Diligently Homeschool Convention in Atlanta where Bill Potter will be speaking.
 Those desiring to attend will need to register separately through the Teach Them Diligently web site.

 Historian Bill Potter